Last updated on August 5th, 2023 at 09:41 pm

 Fees per transaction

-How much would you be charged to transferring say $600USD to another dom account?
+How much would you be charged to transfer say $600USD to another dom account?

-From experience so far, GT Bank is the best open a domiciliary account within Nigeria in terms of fees charged per transaction, $3 transaction fee on $600 on GTB sounds cool to me compared to others I’ve used.
+From experience so far, GT Bank and Access Bank are the best for domiciliary account within Nigeria in terms of fees charged per transaction, $3 transaction fee on $600 on GTB sounds cool to me compared to others I’ve used.

 Charges may vary, but the charges depend on your bank.
 If you have any other one that’s lower than that, kindly let’s know.